pedrogonzalezfernandez/Qte/README.md

 ATTENTION: The externals will only work on Mac OS.

-In order copy the "qte" folder inside the "packages" folder in your Max folder.
+In order to install it, copy the "qte" folder inside the "packages" folder in your Max folder.
 The Max packages folder is under "Documents/Max 8" (for Max 8) or "Documents/Max 9" (for Max 9).

 If you installed qte "by hand" on a Mac, chances are that you'll have to remove the quarantine manually as well.
 The simplest way to do it is by going in the terminal and typing